jstyle5/Jaewhee-Test-Docs/docs/glossary.md

 ---

 ## Allowance
-Telecom companies allow their users to use data with monthly limitation depending on their data plan(Limitation to use 3G/LTE).
+Telecom companies allow their users to use data with monthly limitations depending on their data plan(Limitation to use 3G/LTE).
 Once the users use up their allowance, the data traffic is blocked.

 <br />